We’re here when you need us…

 • Once death has been certified, call us when you are ready and we will arrange a convenient time to bring your loved-one into our care.
 This is normally within one hour.

 Having an End of Life Plan in place is a great help; but If there is no End of Life Plan in place, contact us in advance to discuss what steps to follow when that time comes.
-However, when someone dies in care, a member of staff will usually contact us on your behalf.

 Usually when Death occurs in hospital you will be required to arrange to collect the death certificate from the hospital.
 This is generally (but not always) via the Bereavement Office.